-It shall be the duty of the Animal Control Officer to investigate complaints concerning any dogs which are alleged to be in violation of Town Bylaws and/or Massachusetts General Law and to apprehend any dog believed by him to be a nuisance or dangerous dog and to impound such dog in a suitable place or to order the owner thereof to restrain such dog.
+It shall be the duty of the Animal Control Officer to investigate complaints concerning any dogs which are alleged to be in violation of Town Bylaws and/or Massachusetts General Law and to apprehend any dog determined by hearing to be a nuisance or dangerous dog and to impound such dog in a suitable place or to order the owner thereof to restrain such dog.

 SECTION 12.
-Warrant to Animal Control Officer
+11. Warrant to Animal Control Officer